Products Affected - Description

 - Drug Facts and Comparisons Online.
 St. Louis, MO: Wolters Kluwer Health Inc. September 2010.

-Updated May 29, 2014 by Michelle Wheeler, PharmD, Drug Information Specialist.
+Updated November 19, 2014 by Jane Chandramouli, PharmD, Drug Information Specialist.
 Created January 11, 2012 by Jane Chandramouli, PharmD, Drug Information Specialist.
 Copyright 2014, University of Utah, Drug Information Service

 « Back to Drug Shortage Product Bulletins